Syngnathiformes: Fossil record

+The earliest known syngnathiform is Gasteroramphosus from the late Cretaceous (either Santonian or Campanian) of Italy, which is similar in form to Marcroramphosus but which has some characters which are suggestive of a relation to Gasterosteoidei.
+However, most recent studies have reaffirmed it being a syngnathiform.
+The second oldest syngnathiform is the syngnathoid Eekaulostomus from the early Paleocene (Danian) of Mexico.
+Many fossil syngnathiform families are known from the Paleogene.

 Systematics and taxonomy

-In some models, these fishes are placed as the suborder Syngnathoidei of the order Gasterosteiformes together with the sticklebacks and their relatives.
-Better supported by the evidence now available is the traditional belief that they are better considered separate orders, and indeed among the Acanthopterygii, they might not be particularly close relatives at all.
+In the past, these fishes are placed as the suborder Syngnathoidei of the order Gasterosteiformes together with the sticklebacks and their relatives.
+Better supported by the evidence now available is the traditional belief that they are better considered separate orders, and indeed among the Acanthopterygii, they might not be particularly close relatives at all, with the gasterosteids belonging to the Perciformes.

 In addition, the Pegasidae (dragonfishes and sea moths) are variously placed with the pipefish or the stickleback lineage.
 While the placement in Syngnathiformes seems to be correct for the latter, the former is possibly an actinopterygian order of its own.
 Following the convention of the major fish classification organizations (Fish Base, ITIS, Encyclopedia of Life), the Indostomidae are currently placed in the Gasterosteiformes.

 Morphological traits uniting the flying gurnards (Dactylopteridae) and the Syngnathiformes have long been noted.
 Most authors, however, placed them with the Scorpaeniformes.
 However, DNA sequence data quite consistently support the belief that the latter are paraphyletic with the Gasterosteiformes sensu lato.
 As it seems, flying gurnards are particularly close to Aulostomidae and Fistulariidae, and probably should be included with these.

+Classification

-The order as set out in the 5th Edition of Fishes of the World is classified as follows:
+Eschmeyer's Catalog of Fishes (2025) classifies the order as follows: